 where $OUT[i]_t^g$ represents the correct value of the output bit $i$ when the input sequence $t$ is tested, while $OUT[i]_{t,w}^s$ represents the actual value of the same output bit when the wrong key $w$ is provided to the given solution $s$ together with the same input sequence $t$.

-The differential entropy metric is used to quantify {\em output corruptibility}, i.e. how much the logic locking techniques affect the outputs.
+The differential entropy metric is used to quantify {\em output corruptibility}, i.e. how much the locking techniques affect the outputs.
 This value should be maximized to avoid leaking any information on the correct output values to the attacker.
 Since $0 \leq P_i \leq 1$, Eq.~\ref{eq:corruptibility} has a maximum value $\hat{H_s}$ when $P_i = 0.5$ for each output bit~$i$ (see \Cref{fig:entropy}).
 This corresponds to the case where each output bit assumes value $0$ or $1$ with equal probability when wrong key values are applied.
 As a result, the attacker has no information on the correct output values and can only make random guesses.
 For this reason, our framework aims at maximizing $H_s$.

-Although we used differential entropy, our exploration methodology is general and only requires a proper security metric to evaluate each candidate solution for the given threat model.
+Although we used differential entropy, our methodology is general and requires a security metric to evaluate each candidate for the given threat model.